 Employees transitioning from company offices to remote work can’t be expected to perform at their best if they suddenly find themselves deprived of the facilities they’ve become accustomed to.

 In most cases, they won’t have access to the same tools available to them in the office.
 It might be that their personal computers are slower than company PCs, or that they can only use free versions of the applications with limited functions when they are at home.
 Working through these kinds of limitations can be demotivating.
 It disrupts momentum, wastes time, and causes frustration.

 Help your staff by providing them everything they need for their job.
 Give access to email services, communication tools, direct messaging platforms, video conferencing, project management and time tracking tools, and cloud storage.
 If your company has enough resources, you can also provide them with the necessary hardware.
 Think laptop, monitor, keyboard, mouse, noise-canceling headphones… You can also allocate a portion of your budget for their Internet allowance.

-Going remote means your employees will have to work alone at home, in a cafe, or from a coworking space.
+Working remotely means your employees will have to work alone at home, in a cafe, or, say, from a small office space for rent in NYC.
 Most likely, they will not be working together at the same place.
 This can make interpersonal interaction difficult, causing poor communications and low morale.
 But there’s no need to let the distance between you and your staff stop you from building robust relationships.
 Thanks to technology, we can still be just as connected.

 Establish a work culture virtually through constant communication.
 Schedule regular meetups and catch up with each other.
 Make it a habit to keep the camera on when doing this as it makes people more engaged.
 Seeing faces on the screen allows us to absorb visual cues through body language and facial expressions.